paylike/sdk/README.md

   // and "unplanned")
   // example: {currency: 'EUR', exponent: 2, value: 1499} (EUR 14.99)

-  test: Boolean, // MUST be "true" if using a test key
+  test: Boolean, // MUST be set if using a test key
   title: String, // title text to show in popup
   description: String, // descriptive text to show in popup